-

 200-level: Research Methodology & Statistics II

 The phenomena investigated by social scientists are rather complex.
 Usually, many (“multi”) variables have to be used to explain these phenomena.
 In Research Methodology & Statistics II the theory and application of multivariate statistical models will be discussed in depth.
-These models can be used to investigate the relations among many variables simultaneously, thus providing an accurate explanation of the subject of interest.200-level: Qualitative Methodology
+These models can be used to investigate the relations among many variables simultaneously, thus providing an accurate explanation of the subject of interest.200-level: Qualitative Research Methodology

 This course provides students with qualitative research tools that can be applied in a variety of academic and professional situations.
 Attention is given to the initial design and setup, to different stages in the research process itself including data-analysis and interpretation of data, and to writing up and presenting one’s findings to an audience.
 By focusing on the description, analysis and understanding, and explanation of other people’s actions and words, we try to come closer to making sense of what other people consider to be ‘real’ about this world.300-level: Research Methodology and Statistics III